-The shooting occurred Tuesday night, August 25 in Kenosha, Wisconsin.
-Black Lives Matter demonstrators had gathered to protest the recent police shooting of Jacob Blake.
-Viral footage from the scene showed a man, widely reported to be Rittenhouse, confronting another man in a parking lot before shooting him.
-Another video showed a man lying in the street with an assault rifle.
-The man appears to fire on one protester, who subsequently collapses.
+On Tuesday night, August 25 in Kenosha, Wisconsin, Black Lives Matter demonstrators gathered to protest the recent police shooting of Jacob Blake.
+Viral footage from the scene showsed a man, widely reported to be 17-year-old Kyle Rittenhouse, confronting another man in a parking lot before shooting him.
+Additional video shows a man lying in the street with an assault rifle and firing on one protester, who subsequently collapses.

 WARNING: The following footage is uncensored and may be disturbing to some viewers.